 Both the reconnaissance and interceptor variants of the Ye-155 entered production in 1969, as the "MiG-25R" and "MiG-25P" respectively.
 The MiG-25R entered service with the Soviet air force, the VVS, in 1969, and the MiG-25P formally entered first-line service with the Soviet national air defense force, the PVO, in 1972.
 All production MiG-25s would be built at the factory in Gorkiy.BACK_TO_TOP

 * Building a high-performance interceptor like the MiG-25P was a major challenge.
-Getting a big aircraft with large fuel capacity up to such speed implied advanced aerodynamics and engines, and keeping it at that speed implied the ability to tolerate high temperatures caused by to air friction.
-Finding and destroying a high-speed intruder dictated powerful radar, along with long-range AAMs with heavy hitting power.
+Getting a big aircraft with large fuel capacity up to such speed implied advanced aerodynamics and engines, and keeping it at that speed implied the ability to tolerate high temperatures caused by air friction.
+Finding and destroying a high-speed intruder dictated powerful radar, along with long-range, hard-hitting AAMs.

 The MiG-25P design that emerged had little obviously in common with the experimental scaled-up MiG-21 designs that had preceded it.
 The MiG-25P actually seemed to be more influenced by the pioneering US North American A-5 Vigilante shipboard strike and reconnaissance aircraft.
 Like the Vigilante, the MiG-25P had twin engines on each side of the fuselage, with wedge-style engine intakes featuring variable inlets using hinged ramps; thin, high-mounted swept wings; an all-moving tailplane; and a clamshell canopy between the inlets, with a nonexistent rearward view.
 The cockpit was pressurized, though pilots still generally wore full pressure suits for high-altitude operations.
 A KM-1 ejection seat was fitted initially, though it would be replaced after early production by the much better KM-1M.